javahacks/odx-commander/README.md

 ## Release Notes

-- Readonly PDX support
+- Support for packed (PDX) and unpacked ODX files
-- Hyperlink support for all ODX-Links in XML editors
+- Hyperlink support for all ODX-Links in XML files
+- The editor shows simplified and formatted ODX documents (e.g. removes admin data, company data, oids ...)

-### 1.0.0
+### 0.1.0

 Initial release of ODX Viewer